aionnetwork/aion-docs/developers/tools/community-tools.md

 ### [Blockdaemon](http://bit.ly/blockdaemon-aion-node)

 Launch your own Aion node on a public blockchain network, or join a private network in three clicks.
 Blockdaemon is easy to set up and comes with a free 2-month trial on all shared nodes.
-You can find a guide for Blockcaemon over at [Aion University](https://learn.aion.network/docs/blockdaemon)
+You can find a guide for Blockdaemon over at [Aion University](https://learn.aion.network/docs/blockdaemon)

 ### [Nodesmith](https://nodesmith.io/)